 9. The ideal host.
 If you invite people to a restaurant, make sure you arrive early to greet everyone.

 10. Arrive as a group.
 When you are invited by a potential business partner, your host would like to give proper respect to the most senior person from the party.
-Avoid embarrassment, for example: the CEO got hold up for 5 minutes to take an important phone call and walks in at the end of the introduction ceremony.
+Avoid embarrassment, for example: the CEO was held up for 5 minutes to take an important phone call and walks in at the end of the introduction ceremony.

 11. Round table.
 The most senior person sits to the right of the host, the second most senior to his right.
 And so on…